 Moving to the side the fact that they have similar properties and risks as any other stock, they are usually very stable companies with mature operations and management.
 This makes them perfect for investors interested in buying value at a discount and in some cases to generate income based on their dividends.

 Buying stocks can be expensive depending on your broker, I advised investors to do their own research as there are many available options to choose from.
-In my personal experience, I recommend eToro when you first start trading stocks as it provides numerous advantages like a social trading platform and a vast library of educational material for new traders.

 Who sets Gold Prices?